Charlene had already seen a few different doctors before she came to see me.

 What is adrenal fatigue?

-In brief, adrenal fatigue is what happens when your adrenals can’t function as they should.
+In brief, adrenal fatigue is what happens when your adrenal glands (which produce and release several important hormones, including those related to your stress response) can’t function as they should.

 When this happens, your body can have too much or too little cortisol in the blood, and that can create a host of symptoms including exhaustion, inability to tolerate stress, insomnia, metabolic issues, frequent infection, and much more.

 Adrenal fatigue is a controversial term, and many conventional practitioners will insist it doesn’t exist.
 Truthfully, adrenal fatigue may be a misnomer.

 It’s not really about “wearing out” your adrenals (though that can happen), but about dysfunction of any kind.
 Ideally, we’d catch adrenal fatigue in the early stages to avoid a major crash.

 Unfortunately, conventional medicine is trained to deal with disease.
 Unless testing shows clinical highs or lows, all too often women are told everything is “normal” and sent on their way with nothing more than a prescription for managing symptoms– when the symptoms are actually trying to tell them something.
 (BUT if the problem is Addisons or Cushings syndrome this does require medical attention.
 Fortunately, most often this is not the case ).